-‘The OA’ Ending: 5 Theories That Might Explain It
+‘The OA’ Ending: 5 Theories That Might Explain It [Spoilers]

-Trying to make sense of Netflix’s enigmatic new series, The OA, and its mystifying ending, is a tricky a task.
-Just as The Inquisitr delved into the hidden clues of The OA, it will now posit five (5) theories that could explain The OA‘s ending.
+Trying to make sense of Netflix’s enigmatic new series The OA and its mystifying ending is a tricky a task.
+Just as the Inquisitr delved into the hidden clues of The OA, it will now posit five theories that could explain The OA’s ending.

 Warning: This article contains spoilers for The OA.